Overview: HELOC vs. home equity loan

 If you're not sure about your credit score, you can check it for free.
 And if you find it needs work, you can improve it by paying down some debt and making on-time payments for all your bills.

 Once you’re ready to apply for a home equity loan or line of credit, get quotes from several lenders.
-Shopping around can help you get the best interest rate and potentially save on fees.
+Shopping around can help you get the best HELOC rate and potentially save on fees.